eaut/rsync-time-machine/README.md

 ###  Unchanged

 * Each backup is on its own folder named after the current timestamp.
 Files can be copied and restored directly, without any intermediate tool.
 * Files that haven't changed from one backup to the next are hard-linked to the previous backup so take very little extra space.
 * Safety check - the backup will only happen if the destination has explicitly been marked as a backup destination.
 * Resume feature - if a backup has failed or was interrupted, the tool will resume from there on the next backup.

-* Automatically purge old backups - within 24 hours, all backups are kept.
-Within one month, the most recent backup for each day is kept.
-For all previous backups, the most recent of each month is kept.

 * "latest" symlink that points to the latest successful backup.

-* The application is just one bash script that can be easily edited.

 ## Issues